The Ubiquitous Skiplist: A Survey of What Cannot be Skipped About the Skiplist and its Applications in Big Data Systems: Supportive Role of the Skiplist

+{\bf The Linearizable Priority Queue~\cite{linden2013skiplist}.} The bottleneck of a lock-free priority queue~\cite{sundell2005fast} in a concurrent environment mainly comes from the physical delete of the node during the \texttt{DeleteMin} operation.
+In~\cite{linden2013skiplist}, \texttt{DeleteMin} does not physically delete a node.
+New nodes can still be added before the first non-deleted nodes and the logically deleted nodes are physically removed in batches~\cite{linden2013skiplist}.
+This priority queue is compared against Fraser's skiplist implementation~\cite{fraser2004practical}, the lock-free one~\cite{sundell2005fast} and a lock-free adaptation~\cite{herlihy2020art} of~\cite{shavit2000skiplist}.
+The workload includes inserts and \texttt{DeleteMin} operations.
+The proposed priority queue is 30\% to 80\% faster.
+The performance scales until 8 threads where a steep drop is observed that is due to the inter-socket communication with more threads~\cite{linden2013skiplist}.

-{\bf The SprayList~\cite{alistarh2015spraylist}. } The sprayList~\cite{alistarh2015spraylist} is another priority queue implementation using a lock-free skiplist and a custom ``spray'' function to achieve a concurrent relaxed priority queue that scales well in high-contention scenarios.
-The \verb|DeleteMin| operation in the spraylist returns an element among the first $O(q$log$^3q)$ elements in the list with high probability, where $q$ is the number of threads.
-This relaxed concurrent priority queue reduces the contention among threads to compete for the minimal node.
-The \verb|DeleteMin| operation uses Operation \verb|spray| that starts at a starting level, performs a random walk that goes right horizontally and down vertically to the bottom level, to find the returned node.
+{\bf The Spraylist~\cite{alistarh2015spraylist}. } The spraylist~\cite{alistarh2015spraylist} is another priority queue implementation using a lock-free skiplist and a custom ``spray'' function to achieve a concurrent relaxed priority queue that scales well in high-contention scenarios.
+The spraylist's \verb|DeleteMin| returns an element among the first $O(q\log^3q)$ elements in the list with high probability, where $q$ is the number of threads.
+This relaxed concurrent priority queue reduces the contention among threads to compete for the minimal node. \verb|DeleteMin| uses Operation \verb|spray| that starts at the front of the skiplist (the header) and at some initial height $h = \log q + K$ where $K$ is a constant, performs a random walk that goes right horizontally and down vertically to the bottom level, to find the returned node.
 Dummy nodes are padded in the front of the spraylist such that the very first few nodes can also be returned by the \verb|spray| operation.
 Detailed description of the spraylist and discussion of its parameters can be found in~\cite{alistarh2015spraylist}.